kyoung/trek/PMO.md

   - [ ] find and kill all id-based css rules
 - [ ] Coding-style cleaned JS
   - [ ] implement the Mr. Doob JS standard everywhere
+  - [ ] get JS out of the html so that we can lint it
 - [ ] All HTML must use base templating
 - [ ] Fix the API
   - [x] Get the API turned into a RESTful API